 If a counter-offer is made that aims to change the terms, then the original offer is deemed to be rejected.
 A rejected offer cannot be restored or accepted unless it is made again.

 A request for more information about the offer is not a counter-offer.

 Acceptance takes effect when it is communicated to the offeror.

 There are rules about communication of the acceptance.
-If the means of communication is post, then acceptance takes effect when the post is sent.
+If the means of communication is post, then acceptance takes effect when the post is sent (known as the postal rule).
 If the means is instantaneous, such as e-mail or text message, then it takes effect at the time of receipt.
 However, if the offer expressly states how acceptance should be made, it can usually only be made under those terms.

 A lack of response cannot be acceptance.